Accidents With Uninsured Or Underinsured Motorists

 • $10,000 for any damage to or destruction of property

 Financial compensation can get tricky with underinsured and uninsured vehicle collisions.
-It’s best to speak to a skilled injury lawyer in Las Vegas for legal advice.
+It’s best to speak to a skilled injury lawyer for legal advice.
 This amount may be able to cover the costs associated with a non-serious accident, such as a fender bender, but it probably will not cover costs associated with more significant collisions.
 The costs associated with a serious collision quickly add up and may include:

 • Ambulance fees